Women's Health, Domestic Violence, and Sexual Assault & Legal and Ethical Aspects of End-of-Life Care

 Ft.
 Lauderdale, FL

 Professor Kathy Cerminara bridges the medical and legal professions with her work on patients' rights in the end-of-life decision-making arena.
 She co-authors the nationally known treatise, The Right to Die: The Law of End-of-Life Decisionmaking, and is a reviewer for several medical and medical-legal journals.
 Her scholarship most recently has focused on the intersection between end-of-life care, palliative care, and health care coverage policy.
 At the Nova Southeastern University Shepard Broad Law Center, she is a full professor.
+She is also an affiliate faculty member at NSU's Dr. Kiran C. Patel College of Allopathic Medicine.

 Professor Cerminara teaches Torts; Health Policy, Bioethics & Quality of Care; Administrative Law; Civil Procedure; Bioethics; and other health-law-related courses.
 She also created and was the initial director of the online Master of Science in Health Law program for non-lawyers.